Analyze your first dataset

 Access the open stash through camber.stash, and use it to load a dataset into a Spark DataFrame.

-titanic = camber.stash.open_stash.read_spark("datasets/tutorial/titanic.csv", spark, format="csv", header=True)
+titanic = camber.stash.public.read_spark("datasets/tutorial/titanic.csv", spark, format="csv", header=True)

 With the DataFrame loaded, print its schema: